Visitors/Tourism

 Shetland visitor surveys capture independent travellers entering Shetland through Holmsgarth Ferry Terminal or Sumburgh Airport, but do not include cruise ship passengers.
 The last survey, carried out in 2024, showed:

-- When asked their likelihood to reccommend Shetland as a holiday or short break destination visitors gave an average score of 9.4 out of 10.
-They also gave an average score of 9.2 out of 10 for the overall satisfaction of thier visit.
+- When asked their likelihood to recommend Shetland as a holiday or short break destination visitors gave an average score of 9.4 out of 10.
+They also gave an average score of 9.2 out of 10 for the overall satisfaction of their visit.

-- 51% of leisure visitors had been inspired to visit by TV, lieteratire and film sources, with the crime drama Shetland being the top programme mentioned.
+- 51% of leisure visitors had been inspired to visit by TV, literature and film sources, with the crime drama Shetland being the top programme mentioned.

-- The key reasons for leisure vists remained the same as previous surveys: scenery, landscape, wildlife, history, heritage and culture,
+- The key reasons for leisure visits remained the same as previous surveys: scenery, landscape, wildlife, history, heritage and culture.

 Cruise Ship Visitors

-Smaller ports around Shetland have also welcomed cruise ships, with 49 calls in 2023 and 46 in 2024.
+Smaller ports around Shetland have also welcomed cruise ships, with 43 calls in 2025, the majority of which called at Fair Isle.

 Accommodation Supply